radical-cybertools/radical.entk/doc/introduction.rst

    `Figure 1: The Ensemble MD Toolkit`

-EnsembleMD Toolkit provides a set of explicit, predefined patterns (see :ref:`patterns`) that are commonly found in ensemble-based MD workflows.
-Instead of defining tasks and their dependencies, users can pick the pattern that represents the simulation workflow and populate it with the "kernels" (see :ref:`api_kernels`) that captures the MD engine of choice, like Amber, Gromacs, NAMD, etc. (see Figure 1).
+EnsembleMD Toolkit provides a set of explicit, predefined patterns (see :ref:`api_patterns`) that are commonly found in ensemble-based MD workflows.
+Instead of defining tasks and their dependencies, users can pick the pattern that represents the simulation workflow and populate it with the "kernels" (see :ref:`kern_api`) that captures the MD engine of choice, like Amber, Gromacs, NAMD, etc. (see Figure 1).
 The EnMD toolkit provides a useful balance between the free form scripting and the some what restrictive environment of traditional workflows.